mbalduccini/alexa-radio/README.md

 ## Update:
+Autocode is being decommissioned.
+I attempted to resuscitate my Node-Red Alexa Node, but for some reason it does not publish the endpoint.
+So, I reimplemented the server-side of the Alexa radio skill in Python.
+See `PYTHON-REWRITE`.

+## Update:
 >  For a lot of reasons, this deployment was giving a lot of errors when validating.
 Spent a lot of time bug killing and now everything should work including publishing.

 > Updated CancelIntent